Projects: 3. Catch-Up-Clubs

 Catch-up clubs for children

 Dyslexia Action runs free catch up clubs after school and on Saturday mornings, at its various centres throughout the country.
-The free catch-up club sessions are open to all children aged 11 to 16 and last for one hour each.
+The free catch-up club sessions are open to children and last for one hour each.

 An opportunity that could make a difference